CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

     ![](Media/7-43.png)

-#### Task 3: Implement a private endpoint for connections to a host pool
+### Task 3: Implement a private endpoint for connections to a host pool

+In this task, you will create a private endpoint for the host pool, configure networking and DNS integration, and finalize the setup required for secure Private Link access to Azure Virtual Desktop

 1. From the lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop**, on the **Azure Virtual Desktop** page, in the **Manage** section of the vertical navigation menu, select **Host pools** and, on the **Azure Virtual Desktop \| Host pools** page, select **az140-21-hp1**.